Discover the functions, types, and tips for TPMS sensors, ensuring your vehicle’s safety and efficiency.

 - Replace dead batteries in TPMS sensors every 5-7 years

-By following these simple maintenance tips, you can extend the life of your TPMS sensors and drive with peace of mind knowing that your vehicle is operating at its best.
+By following these simple tips, you can extend the life of your TPMS sensors and drive with peace of mind knowing that your vehicle is operating at its best.

 TPMS Sensor Malfunction